Azure/CloudIoTHack/HOL 3/HOL 3 - Stream Analytics.md

     _Copying the connection string_

-1. Paste the connection string on the clipboard into a text file and **save the text file so you can easily retrieve the connection in the next lab and later during this lab**.
+1. Paste the connection string on the clipboard into a text file and **save the text file so you can easily retrieve it at the end of this lab**.

 You have created a pair of Event Hubs: one to provide input to Stream Analytics, and another to receive output from Stream Analytics.
 The next step is to create the Stream Analytics job itself.